Animal of the Month – June 2025: The Crested Gecko!

 The goal of our Animal of the Month program is to highlight species that make excellent pets for herp keepers of any experience level.
 But what makes a great pet?
 While the answer varies, we look for a few key traits: a docile temperament, attractive appearance, and simple care requirements.
 This month’s pick checks all the boxes—meet the Crested Gecko (Correlophus ciliatus)!

 Crested Geckos are among the world’s most popular pet lizards.
-Thought extinct until 1994, they’re now widely bred in captivity, making them easy to find year-round in a wide variety of stunning colors and patterns.
-Native to the tropical forests of southern New Caledonia, these arboreal geckos thrive in rainforest canopies.
-They’re agile jumpers with semi-prehensile tails and sticky toes that help them cling to vertical surfaces.
-"Lazarus taxon species" is when a species was considered extinct, only to come back.
+They were thought to be extinct until 1994.
+Now, they are widely bred in captivity, making them easy to find year-round in a variety of stunning colors and patterns.
+Native to the tropical forests of southern New Caledonia, these arboreal geckos thrive in the rainforest canopy.
+They are agile jumpers with semi-prehensile tails and sticky toes.
+These features help them cling to vertical surfaces.
+The term "Lazarus taxon species" describes a species thought to be extinct but later rediscovered.

-Crested Geckos are ideal for beginners and experienced keepers alike.
-They reach about 8 inches as adults—large enough to handle, yet small enough for modest enclosures.
+Crested Geckos are ideal for both beginners and experienced keepers.
+They reach about 8 inches as adults.
+This size is large enough to handle but small enough for modest enclosures.
 Years of breeding have produced countless morphs to choose from.
-Hardy and typically calm, they handle well but may drop their tail if stressed (which doesn’t regrow).
+They are hardy and typically calm.
+They handle well, but keep in mind they may drop their tail if stressed.
+Unfortunately, their tail does not regrow.

-Babies do well in 10-gallon tanks; juveniles and adults thrive in tall terrariums like Zoo Med’s 12"x12"x18".
-Use substrates like Eco Earth or ReptiSoil, 2–3 inches deep, to retain moisture.
-Include vertical decor like cork bark or grapevine for climbing and hiding and consider providing live plants for aesthetics and comfort.
+Caring for Crested Geckos is straightforward.
+Babies do well in 10-gallon tanks, while juveniles and adults thrive in tall terrariums like Zoo Med’s 12"x12"x18".
+Use substrates such as Eco Earth or ReptiSoil, 2–3 inches deep, to retain moisture.
+Additionally, include vertical decor like cork bark or grapevine for climbing and hiding.
+Consider providing live plants for aesthetics and comfort, as they can enhance the gecko's environment.

 Crested Geckos are fruit-loving omnivores.
-Powdered diets from Pangea or Repashy offer complete nutrition—just mix with water and serve.
-For best health, add calcium-dusted insects like crickets or roaches once a week.
+They enjoy a diet of powdered foods from brands like Pangea or Repashy.
+Just mix these powders with water and serve!
+For optimal health, it’s best to add calcium-dusted insects like crickets or roaches once a week.

-With the right setup, Crested Geckos can live 15–20 years, sometimes longer.
+With the right setup and proper care, Crested Geckos can live for 15–20 years, and sometimes even longer.
+This long lifespan makes them a rewarding pet choice.

-To celebrate our June pick, get 20% off well-started, captive-bred baby Crested Geckos this month while supplies last.
-If you’re thinking of a new pet lizard, now’s the perfect time!
+To celebrate our June pick, we are offering 20% off well-started, captive-bred baby Crested Geckos this month while supplies last.
+If you’re considering a new pet lizard, now is the perfect time!

 Comments